After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Two-Stage Personalization Framework

-Stage~2 adapts the population-level assistant model to individual users through lightweight activation-based steering that operates entirely on-device without modifying model weights.
-Activation steering modifies a model’s behavior by applying small, targeted perturbations to internal activations at inference time, rather than updating model parameters through gradient-based training \cite{turner2024activation, li2024steering}.
-Prior work shows that such interventions can reliably control behavioral attributes—such as personality expression or style—while preserving the model’s underlying language capability, and with substantially lower data and compute cost than RLHF-style optimization~\cite{zhu2024personality}.
+Activation steering modifies a model’s behavior by applying small, targeted perturbations to internal activations at inference time, rather than updating model parameters through gradient-based training \cite{turner2024activation, li2023inference}.
+Prior work shows that such interventions can reliably control behavioral attributes, such as personality expression or style, while preserving the model’s underlying language capability, and with substantially lower data and compute cost than RLHF-style optimization~\cite{zhu2025personality}.
+In our setting, personalization is retained over time through a compact per-user steering state rather than through parameter updates or an explicit natural-language memory module.
+For each user and preference category, the system maintains a steering direction and steering strength that are updated incrementally from accumulated interaction feedback and reused in future interactions.
+This design allows earlier feedback to continue influencing later assistant behavior while keeping the backbone model fixed.

 The goal of this stage is therefore not to relearn language, but to incrementally shift how the assistant interprets context and decides when and how to act.
-Existing activation-based methods typically align models along a single global attribute using fixed steering directions learned offline \cite{jiang2023personality, zhu2024personality}.
+Existing activation-based methods typically align models along a single global attribute using fixed steering directions learned offline \cite{jiang2023personality, zhu2025personality}.
 In contrast, we extend activation steering to support \emph{category-specific} personalization across multiple preference dimensions and to update steering signals online from natural user feedback.
 Each preference category is associated with an independent steering direction and strength, enabling fine-grained, reversible adaptation of behaviors such as timing or autonomy without affecting unrelated aspects of generation.

 \textbf{Inputs.} After each proactive interaction $j$, the user may provide feedback that reflects how well the assistant’s behavior matched their expectations:

 \begin{itemize} \item \textbf{Short response:} $a_j \in \{\text{accept}, \text{reject}, \text{ignore}\}$, indicating whether the proactive suggestion was appropriate.